 Invitees and licensees may be eligible for compensation after a premises liability accident, especially if the guest was on the property for a business purpose.

 A trespasser is only owed a duty of care when intentional harm is at hand.
 A trespasser enters or remains on the property of another without the property owner’s consent.
-It is much more difficult for a trespasser to recover damages for an injury under Colorado premises liability law.
+It is much more difficult for a trespasser to recover damages for a personal injury under Colorado premises liability law.
 The exception to this is if injuries or damages were deliberately caused by the property owner.

 CRS §13-21-115(5)(c) defines “trespasser” as “a person who enters or remains on the land of another without the landowner’s consent.”
 Under the Premises Liability Act, §13-21-115(3)(a), “a trespasser may recover only for damages willfully or deliberately caused by the landowner.”